Skip to content

-Mapping a SEPA payment to the CESOP XML schema
+CESOP XML reporting — mapping a SEPA payment to the CESOP schema, field by field

 Mapping a SEPA payment to the CESOP XML schema is mostly mechanical — until you hit the parts where the schema asks for data your payment messages do not carry.
-This is the technical companion to our CESOP overview: a field-by-field walkthrough of how a single euro-zone credit transfer turns into one CESOP record, and where most engineering teams spend the longest.
+This is the technical companion to our CESOP overview: a field-by-field walkthrough of how a single euro-zone credit transfer turns into one CESOP record, where the reporting obligation actually sits, and where most engineering teams spend the longest.
+The obligation itself flows from Council Directive (EU) 2020/284 (which inserted Articles 243b–243d into the VAT Directive 2006/112/EC), with the central system established by Council Regulation (EU) 2020/283 and the technical detail in Commission Implementing Regulation (EU) 2022/1504; it has applied since 1 January 2024.

 1. Recap — what CESOP wants

-- The payee’s identification (name, address, IBAN, BIC, VAT number where known).
+• The payee’s identification (name, address, IBAN or other account identifier, BIC, VAT or tax number where known).

 2. The CESOP XML structure, in plain terms